RawIron/devops-my-ubuntu/my-ubuntu/README.md

 ### eye candy
-give Linux the look-and-feel I like.

-unfortunately haven`t figured out how to configure a "glass look"
+give Linux the look-and-feel I like. unfortunately haven`t figured out how to configure a "glass look"
   * all backgrounds are transparent, blurred
   * drop-down menu are transparent, blurred
   * ...

+tools for UI tweaks. did a few tweaks.
 * Unity Tweak Tool
 * Compiz config manager (CCSM)
 ```